sstone/amqp-client/README.md

   <dependency>
     <groupId>com.github.sstone</groupId>
     <artifactId>amqp-client_SCALA-VERSION</artifactId>
-    <version>1.1</version>
+    <version>1.3-ML1</version>
   </dependency>
   <dependency>
     <groupId>com.typesafe.akka</groupId>
     <artifactId>akka-actor</artifactId> <!-- for Akka 2.0.X -->
-    <artifactId>akka-actor_SCALA-VERSION</artifactId> <!-- for Akka 2.1.X -->
+    <artifactId>akka-actor_SCALA-VERSION</artifactId> <!-- from Akka 2.1.X on -->
     <version>AKKA-VERSION</version>
   </dependency>
 </dependencies>
 ```

-Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitely in your
+Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitly in your
 maven/sbt projects.

-The latest snapshot (development) version is 1.2-SNAPSHOT, the latest released version is 1.1
+The latest snapshot (development) version is 1.3-SNAPSHOT, the latest released version is 1.2, the latest milestone is 1.3-ML1

 * amqp-client 1.0 is compatible with Scala 2.9.2 and Akka 2.0.3
 * amqp-client 1.1 is compatible with Scala 2.9.2 and Akka 2.0.5
 * amqp-client 1.1 is compatible with Scala 2.10.0 and Akka 2.1.0
+* amqp-client 1.2 is compatible with Scala 2.10 and Akka 2.1
+* amqp-client 1.3 targets Scala 2.10 and Akka 2.2

 Support for Akka 2.2.0 is in progress (see [issue #18](https://github.com/sstone/amqp-client/issues/18))